-- When a batch is processed, operations are performed in the order in which they were batched. - After calling addBatch, you must call either executeBatch or clearBatch before a call to executeUpdate, otherwise there will be a SQL exception. - A clearBatch or executeBatch call resets the statement batch to empty.

-The statement batch is not reset to empty if the connection receives a ROLLBACK request.
-You must explicitly call clearBatch to reset it.
+- When a batch is processed, operations are performed in the order in which they were batched. - After calling addBatch, you must call either executeBatch or clearBatch before a call to executeUpdate, otherwise there will be a SQL exception. - A clearBatch or executeBatch call resets the statement batch to empty. - The statement batch is not reset to empty if the connection receives a ROLLBACK request.
+You must explicitly call clearBatch to reset it. - Invoking clearBatch method after a rollback works for all releases. - An executeBatch call closes the current result set of the statement object, if one exists. - Nothing is returned by the clearBatch method.